lewis-prescott-cruk/cypress-interview-exercise/Python/README.md

 ## Interview procedure

+### Standard mandatory questions

+A great deal of cancer research is carried out without using animals but in certain areas it’s still necessary if we are to understand, prevent and cure cancer.
+CRUK only uses animals when there is no alternative.
+Does this cause you any problems?

+Cancer Research UK operates a strict Non Smoking policy – would you have any issues adhering to this?

+Do you have any restrictions on your right to work in the UK?

 ### Introduction

 > We're going to solve a problem together; we would like a bit of Python to